- Was born at Riverbanks Zoo in Columbia, South Carolina, on April 10, 2018

 - Was the dominant cub in her litter and pride

-- At just two years old, she is not fully mature and not expected to reproduce just yet
+- At just two years old, she was not expected to reproduce just yet…surprise!

 - Was born at the Indianapolis Zoo in Indiana on September 21, 2015

 - Shares the same birthday as Chadwick, the Zoo’s last remaining lion, who passed away in December of last year

 - Is described by previous keepers as calm, curious, and respectful to his mom and sister